 Request CCEE Assistance

-The Legislature and Governor created the California Collaborative for Educational Excellence (CCEE) to provide advice and assistance to school districts, county offices of education and charter schools in achieving their Local Control and Accountability Plan (LCAP) goals.
+The Legislature and Governor created the California Collaborative for Educational Excellence (CCEE) to provide advice and assistance to LEAs (school districts, county offices of education and charter schools) in achieving their Local Control and Accountability Plan (LCAP) goals.
+The CCEE Request for Assistance provides LEAs with access to continuous improvement support, including the Facilitated Instructional Review, to identify strengths and opportunities that determine priorities and actions to improve student outcomes.

 Criteria for Reviewing District Requests for Assistance